-Prior to joining DMU, Jonathan trained and worked as an actor and was Literary Director of the British Shakespeare Company.
-He has been Research Fellow on two AHRC funded History projects at Nottingham University and has taught History and Humanities at Derby University.
+Jonathan has been Research Fellow on two AHRC funded History projects at Nottingham University and has taught History and Humanities at Derby University.
 He was on the curriculum working group for the Lincoln Social Science Centre (a free, cooperative HE institution established in 2011 in the wake of the Occupy movement) and co-organized Rescue!History’s 2014 conference on ‘History and Climate change: what have we learnt?’.

-He is also Honorary Research Fellow in History at Nottingham University, Fellow of the Institute of Mental Health (Nottingham), and Visiting Lecturer on the 'Sustainable Energy Futures' module of Nottingham University's MSc in Sustainable Energy Engineering.
+He is Honorary Research Fellow in History at Nottingham University, Fellow of the Institute of Mental Health (Nottingham), and has been Visiting Lecturer on the 'Sustainable Energy Futures' module of Nottingham University's MSc in Sustainable Energy Engineering.
+Prior to joining DMU, Jonathan trained and worked as an actor and was Literary Director of the British Shakespeare Company.